tencentyun/intlcloud-documents/product_new/视频产品中心/视频处理/常见问题/转码相关问题_intl_en.md

-### What container formats and audio/video codecs are supported by the transcoding service?
+### What container formats and audio/video codecs do we support for transcoding?
-Supported video input formats include:
+We support the following video input formats:

 | Container Format     | Video Codec | Audio Codec  |
 |:---------:|:---:|:----:|